TEDxHerndon 2018: Future Humanity

 “Only that day dawns to which we are awake.”

 TEDxHerndon is an independently organized TED event based in Herndon, Virginia.
 The speakers are innovators, leaders, and social changemakers with great ideas worth spreading.
-The theme of this year's event is "Difficult Conversations".
-Not all of the Talks will relate directly to this theme, but you can expect to hear ideas related to how we communicate, how we collaborate, and how we think about the future.
-This is our 3rd year hosting TEDxHerndon, and we have gotten better every year.
-This year promises to be the best TEDxHerndon yet.
-This is an exciting community event for people in Northern Virginia, but we welcome anyone from anywhere to join us.
-Our full speaker lineup can be viewed below, and tickets are available on Eventbrite at the link below.
-We hope you'll join us!
+The theme of this year's event is "Future Humanity".
+This is our 4th year hosting TEDxHerndon, and we have gotten better every year.
+This is an exciting community event in Northern Virginia, and we welcome anyone from anywhere to join us.
+TEDxHerndon 2018 will take place on September 8th at 2pm at the Floris Fellowship Hall in Herndon, Virginia.
+Click the link below for tickets!

 Master of Ceremonies

 Aron “Teo” Lee is a husband, father, artist, teacher, serial entrepreneur and dreamer.
 It has taken 6 companies, 6 failures, 6 dreams differed to find the idea that mattered.
 As the founder of DEILAB, Aron has amassed thousands of hours and traveled throughout the country teaching students about design, engineering and innovation while curating professional development sessions for organizations focused on collaboration and social innovation.

 Aron graduated from Hampton University in Virginia with a degree in Psychology.
 He went on to a career in corporate sales, business development while pursuing the entrepreneurial ambitions that led to the founding of DEILAB.
 However, Aron’s first love was music.
 He began playing bass in elementary school, has recorded nationally, works as a studio musician and performs regularly today.